jclehner/nmrpflash/README.md

 [CodeBlocks](https://www.codeblocks.org/)
 project file (`nmrpflash.cbp`).
-Download the latest [Npcap SDK](https://nmap.org/npcap/) and extract it into the root folder of the `nmrpflash` sources.
+Download the latest [Npcap SDK](https://nmap.org/npcap/) and extract it into the a folder named `Npcap` in the source's root directory.

 ### Donate